alundiak/showcases/design-patterns/README.md

 - The value of `__proto__` on any instance of the constructor, is a direct reference to the constructor’s `prototype`!
 - The `Object.create()` method lets us create a new object, to which we can explicitly pass the value of its prototype

-**Module**:

-- The Module pattern allows you to split up your code into smaller, reusable pieces.
-- ES2015 introduced built-in JavaScript modules.

 **Factory?** or **Factory Method**:

 - A function is a "factory function" when it returns a new object without the use of the `new` keyword!